 1. Turkey farmer

-Brett & Jenna Madsen are turkey farmers and Farm Bureau members in Sanpete County.
-They keep their big Tom turkeys safe and comfortable in state-of-the-art barns on his family’s farm.
-The Madsens and many other turkey farmers raise turkeys under Norbest brand.
+Jason & Carlee Christensen are turkey farmers and Farm Bureau members in Sanpete County.
+They keep their big turkeys safe and comfortable in state-of-the-art barns on his family’s farm.
+The Christensens and many other turkey farmers raise turkeys under Norbest brand.
 Norbest has been at the forefront for quality, food safety, and innovation for decades, including being the first to include the in-bird thermometer and presenting the first ‘Presidential Turkey’ to President Franklin D. Roosevelt in 1936, and shipping turkey to troops during World War II.

 During the last three decades, turkey farming has evolved from a single-product, holiday-oriented business into an industry with a diverse line of food products available on a year-round basis.
 And consumption is growing, more than doubling since 1970.
-As of 2016, consumption of turkey was more than 16 pounds per person.
-Nearly 90 percent of Americans surveyed by the National Turkey Federation eat turkey at Thanksgiving.?
+As of 2016, consumption of turkey was approx. 15 pounds per person.
+Nearly 90 percent of Americans surveyed by the National Turkey Federation eat turkey at Thanksgiving.

 2. Fruit/vegetable farmer